 If you want just one piece of sound stock market investment advice, then it is to avoid investing for the short term.

-Equity or stocks as an asset class is best suited for the long-term wealth creation.
-Historical data suggests that if you invest in markets for more than 5 years, its easily possible to get average returns of 12-15% on annual basis.
+Equity (or stocks) as an asset class is best suited for the long-term wealth creation.
+Historical data suggests that if you invest in markets for more than 5 years, it’s easily possible to get average returns of 12-15% on an annual basis.

-On the contrary, the markets are risky in short term as a lot of small and large factors are at play.
-If you invest for short term and are forced to liquidate your investments, then volatile gyrations in near term can cause heavy losses too.
+On the contrary, the markets are risky in short term as several factors are at play.
+If you invest for short term and are forced to liquidate your investments, then volatile movements in share prices in near term can cause heavy losses too.

 Mistake 2 – Banking Too Much on Few Stocks

 This is equivalent of keeping all your eggs in one basket.
-Another piece of sensible stock market investment advice is to have some degree of diversification in your stock portfolio.
+Another piece of sensible investment advice is to have some degree of diversification in your stock portfolio.

-Having all your money invested in just 1 or 2 stock means that one bad news (about one of the companies) can significantly bring down your entire portfolio.
-But if you invest in (lets say) 10 stocks, even a 50% fall in price of one stock will only result in 5% fall in overall portfolio.
+Having all your money invested in just 1 or 2 stock means that one bad news (concerning one of the portfolio companies) can significantly bring down your entire portfolio.
+But if you invest in (let’s say) 10 stocks, even a 50% fall in price of one stock will only result in 5% fall in overall portfolio.